alljoyn/extras-webdocs/docs/learn/base-services/audiostreaming/interface.md

 ### BusObject paths

-Implementations of audio should publish the object paths of the BusObjects that implement org.alljoyn.Stream and the object paths of BusObjects that implement org.alljoyn.Stream.Port interfaces using the org.alljoyn.About interface.
+Implementations of audio should publish the object paths of the BusObjects that implement `org.alljoyn.Stream` and the object paths of BusObjects that implement the `org.alljoyn.Stream.Port` interfaces using the `org.alljoyn.About` interface.
 See [Example objects and interfaces used by a speaker][table-1] and [Example objects and interfaces used by a media player][table-2] for examples of published BusObjects.

 ### Session port value

 In addition to the object paths, the implementation should also publish the session port value that the service uses to listen for incoming client connections.
-Use this port value in the "port" parameter of the org.alljoyn.About.Announce signal.
+Use this port value in the "port" parameter of the `org.alljoyn.About.Announce` signal.

 ## Stream Interface